c0der4t/S3-SimpleBackup/README.md

 ### ⤴ A simple S3 storage backup app

 ## Note, this app is non-functional!
-Current packages only include the expored Developer tab to show functionality
+Current packages only include the exposed Developer tab to show functionality

 ## 👀 Current state

 You can add your S3 account details

 Note that the application will currently only traverse the root of a bucket.

 Once account info has been added, you can do a simple connection test OR upload 1 test file